Coopercoppers/PFN/README.md

 ```
 pip install -r requirements.txt
 ```
+Also, make sure that the python version is 3.7.10

 ### Data Acquisition and Preprocessing
 We evaluate our model on seven datasets: [**NYT**, **WEBNLG**, **ADE**, **ACE2005**, **ACE2004**, **SCIERC**, **CONLL04**].
 Please follow the instructions of reademe.md in each dataset folder in ./data/ for data acquisition and preprocessing.